riya-tyagi18/Personal-Finance-Tracker/README.md

 # Personal-Finance-Tracker
-Personal Finance Tracker: A system for recording and visualizing personal income and expenses, built using Python and MySQL.
+A Python-based application that helps users log in securely, record their income and expenses, and visualize their finances.
+Built using MySQL for database management, this tool is designed to simplify personal budgeting and financial tracking.